droodicus/Intro/README.md

 *******MOBA scripts

 MOBA-style, top-down, right-click movement involves two C# scripts.
 The first is made for simply moving the controlled character to a selected empty space in the map (based on mouse position).
-The second is for pathing to a target enemy and starting an auot-attack loop on them when they are right-clicked.
+The second is for pathing to a target enemy and starting an auto-attack loop on them when they are right-clicked.

 [Basic movement script.](https://github.com/droodicus/MOBA_Champ_Simulation/blob/master/MOBA%20Champion%20Template/Assets/Scripts/Right_Click_Movement.cs)